-There’s nothin’ in the Gulf quite like fried shrimp.
+There’s nothin’ on the Gulf Coast quite like fried shrimp.

 It’s simple, it’s delicious, and it’s a fan favorite amongst all kinds of seafood lovers.
-You’ll find it on the menu at just about every seafood shack along Alabama’s Coast and beyond.
+You’ll find it on the menu at just about every seafood shack in South Alabama and beyond.

 But if you’re counting calories, it’s easy to feel guilty over eating fried food of any kind.